 - Melatonin is a natural hormone that regulates the circadian rhythm - i.e., your sleep-wake cycles.

-- Short-term use of melatonin in kids is generally safe, but a healthcare professional should guide long-term melatonin use in children.
+- A healthcare professional should guide both short-term and long-term melatonin use in children.

-- A good bedtime routine is key for quality sleep habits and improved daytime behavior.
+- A good bedtime routine is key to quality bedtime habits and improved daytime behavior.

 - Hot cocoa and other soothing beverages can help your kids (and you!) calm down and wind down before bedtime.